Sachielsc/My-ASP.NET-Core-Learning-Path/我的asp.net学习历程/ASP.NET Core 6 Web API Fundamentals 学习笔记.md

   - `c.Id == cityId` is the condition that is evaluated for each element `c`.
 It checks whether the `Id` property of the city object `c` is equal to the specified `cityId` value.

 In summary, the purpose of the arrow function in this code is to define a condition that filters the `someCityCollection` collection.
 The `FirstOrDefault` method uses this condition to find the first city object whose `Id` property matches the specified `cityId`.
 If a match is found, the `city` variable will contain the reference to that city object.
 If no matching element is found, the `city` variable will be assigned `null`.

+## Using `public ICollection<T> Objects { get; set; } = new List<T>()` instead of `public List<T> Objects { get; set; } = new List<T>()` provides several advantages in terms of flexibility and code maintainability, why?

+Here are a few reasons why using `ICollection<T>` is preferred:

+1. **Encapsulation and Abstraction**: By exposing the `Objects` property as `ICollection<T>`, you are using an interface that represents a generic collection.
+This promotes encapsulation and abstraction, allowing you to easily switch between different implementations of `ICollection<T>` without affecting the consumers of the class.
+It also decouples the class from specific implementation details and allows for more flexible code.

+2. **Flexibility and Polymorphism**: Declaring the property as `ICollection<T>` allows you to assign any collection that implements the `ICollection<T>` interface.
+This means you can assign different types of collections (e.g., `List<T>`, `HashSet<T>`, etc.) to the `Objects` property without modifying the consuming code.
+This flexibility allows you to take advantage of different collection types based on your specific needs.

+3. **API Design**: Using `ICollection<T>` instead of `List<T>` conveys the intention that the property is a collection, but the specific implementation is not important.
+It communicates to the consumers of the class that they can expect a collection without depending on a particular implementation or assuming specific features of `List<T>`.
+This helps to keep the API clean and avoids exposing unnecessary implementation details.

+4. **Loose Coupling**: By depending on an interface (`ICollection<T>`) instead of a concrete type (`List<T>`), you reduce the coupling between components.
+This makes it easier to change or extend the implementation in the future without affecting the code that relies on it.
+It promotes good coding practices like the Dependency Inversion Principle and allows for better maintainability.

+5. **Testing and Mocking**: When writing unit tests, it's often helpful to mock dependencies.
+Using an interface like `ICollection<T>` allows you to easily create mock implementations for testing scenarios without being tied to the specific behavior of `List<T>`.
+This improves testability and makes it easier to isolate the behavior being tested.

+In summary, using `public ICollection<T> Objects { get; set; } = new List<T>()` instead of `public List<T> Objects { get; set; } = new List<T>()` provides greater flexibility, promotes abstraction, improves code maintainability, and enables loose coupling between components.